alfredgamulo/CTFdeets/README.md

 * Bind shells
   * useful if need to get around LHOST NAT or firewalls

 Know the difference between `staged` and `non-staged` payloads.
 There can be identical attack patterns but the staging of the payload causes one way to work and one way to fail.
+For example, if one metasploit exploit fails to complete, try to search for other payloads. `set payload linux/x86` (then tab autocomplete to enumerate options).
+Try a single non-staged payload or the opposite.